 The important thing to remember is that it’s critical that each doctor know what medications you’re taking, cannabis-based or otherwise.
 They also need to be able to collaborate on not only your general care but also your titration and dosing.

-Remember that many researchers and doctors believe that consuming the whole plant or a whole plant extract has stronger medicinal effects and benefits than the individual parts (called the Entourage Effect) and therefore when combining the two, your require dose may change.
+Remember that many researchers and doctors believe that consuming the whole plant or a whole plant extract has stronger medicinal effects and benefits than the individual parts (called the Entourage Effect) and therefore when combining the two, your required dose may change.

 Yes.
 If your prescribing physician sees the clinical benefit of multiple products, then a patient may be prescribed multiple products.
-Here’s example of when a patient might have multiple products.

 A good example would be a chronic pain patient.